writepavel/stepseq/README.md

 - [Node.js](https://nodejs.org/en/download/) & [Yarn](https://classic.yarnpkg.com/en/docs/install/)
 - [Java & Clojure](https://clojure.org/guides/getting_started).
 (If you run into `Execution error (FileNotFoundException) at java.io.FileInputStream/open0 (FileInputStream.java:-2). -M:cljs (No such file or directory)`, it means you have a wrong Clojure version installed.
 Please uninstall it and follow the instructions linked.)

+If you work on windows then update `package.json` file: before all commands starting with `clojure -M:cljs ...` add `powershell` so it would be `powershell clojure -M:cljs ...`

 ### 2. Compile to JavaScript

 ```bash